Gayton McKenzie Thanks Cyril Ramaphosa for Appointing Him As Minister

 McKenzie, who thanked God during his swearing-in ceremony, said Ramaphosa looked past his past as a criminal and saw him as fit and proper in his cabinet.
 He also said he was unapologetic about supporting Ramaphosa.
 He also said the Government of National Unity, which was formed after the 2024 general elections, was still standing strong.

-McKenzie, the president of the Patriotic Alliance, won a few seats in Parliament during the 2024 general elections and for the first time since his party was founded, was appointee to his portfolio as the Sports, Arts and Culture minister.
+McKenzie, the president of the Patriotic Alliance, won a few seats in Parliament during the 2024 general elections and, for the first time since his party was founded, was appointed to his portfolio as the Sports, Arts and Culture Minister.
 McKenzie was an ex-convict who became famous for exposing criminal activities in prison.
-After he was released, he ventured into business with his friend and Patriotic Alliance deputy-president Kenny Kunene.
+After he was released, he ventured into business with his friend and Patriotic Alliance deputy-president, Kenny Kunene.

 Gayton McKenzie praised Cyril Ramaphosa